NVIDIA/spark-rapids-tools/core/README.md

 ### Running tests

-The unit tests are run by default when building unless their are explicitly skipped with `-DskipTests`
+The unit tests are run by default when building unless they are explicitly skipped by specifying `-DskipTests`.

 To run an individual test the `-Dsuites` option can be specified: